Morison History, Family Crest & Coats of Arms

 The surname Morison was first found in on the Isle of Lewis (Scottish Gaelic: Leòdhas), where the first Clan chiefs once held the hereditary office of Judges or Brieves of Lewis.
 They also had their stronghold in the Tigh Mor' or 'big house,' which was near Habost in Ness on the extreme northern tip of Lewis.
 Their claim of descent from King Somerled is also substantiated by their descent through Ceadhain Mac Mhuirich.
 A Chief of a junior branch of the Donalds, he was descended from Somerled, and through Gillemoire, a brother of Leod (progenitor of the MacLeods) - both were royal princes of the Norse Empire of the Isle of Man and the Hebrides.

-Important Dates for the Morison family
+Early History of the Morison family

 This web page shows only a small excerpt of our Morison research.
 Another 176 words (13 lines of text) covering the years 1600, 1950, 1893, 1961, 1620, 1683, 1660, 1790 and 1852 are included under the topic Early Morison History in all our PDF Extended History products and printed products wherever possible.